-Our Innovation Strategy was originally produced as part of the RIIO-ED1 business plan and has been updated annually since then to reflect the learning generated from our innovation projects and the changes in the industry.
+Our Innovation Strategy was originally produced as part of the RIIO-ED1 Business Plan and has been updated annually since then to reflect the learning generated from our innovation projects and the changes in the industry.
 The knowledge and experience we gained through our innovation work is now shaping our plans for the RIIO-ED2 period.
 At the same time, we have also identified new areas that we should innovate in to ensure that no one is left behind in the energy transition.
 Therefore, in this update of our Innovation Strategy we have added new priority areas that will be key in preparing us for RIIO-ED2.
+We have also outlined our plans for the RIIO-ED2 price control period.